matthewg42/Mutila/examples/README.md

         - HC-SR04 pin Echo -> Arduino D4
         - HC-SR04 pin Trig -> Arduino D3

+## Known Issues

+DFPlayerMini and DFPReader examples do not work on the ESP8266 at time of writing.
+Investigation on TODO list.

 ## Building

 All examples may be built with the Arduino IDE by opening the .ino file, selecting the appropriate target hardware and clicking the Verify toolbar button.